reemsarhan/Static-Site-Server/README.md

 ## Project URL
 [project URL](https://roadmap.sh/projects/static-site-server)

+# ginx is a high-performance web server and reverse proxy server.
+It can also function as a load balancer, HTTP cache, and more.

 ## Step 1: Create a Remote Linux Server

 1. **Log in to Azure Portal**: Go to Azure Portal and sign in.